Improving Airline Travel with Contact Center Automation

-As part of Solutions Review’s Expert Insights Series—a collection of contributed articles written by industry experts in enterprise software categories—Matt Edic, the Chief Experience Officer at IntelePeer, explains why airlines would benefit from contact center automation.
+As part of Solutions Review’s Contributed Content Series—a collection of contributed columns written by industry experts in maturing software categories—Matt Edic, the Chief Experience Officer at IntelePeer, explains why airlines would benefit from contact center automation.

 The holiday travel season has come and gone, and things were worse than in pre-pandemic times.
 Airlines struggled with prolonged staffing shortages and air traffic control issues, resulting in more flight cancellations and delays in 2022 than in 2019, most notably with Southwest Airlines.
 Moreover, with Americans becoming accustomed to more flexibility in working remotely, people are more comfortable traveling and booking last minute instead of weeks or months in advance, compounding an already difficult situation.

 Amid travel busyness, one area airlines should strive to optimize is their contact center.
 By automating various communication channels and routine use cases, companies can boost productivity, improve customer satisfaction and mitigate the inevitable surges.